krashanoff/whoami/src/posts/2022-libav.md

 libav (the forked one) is no longer under development, as far as I can tell.
 The last release was in 2018.
 The last commit to `master` was in 2019.
 My brain is still stuck in the 2010s, so I have to remind myself that's **three years without a commit**.
 That seems pretty abandoned to me.

-Normally, that a fork of a major project ceased development is no big deal, but it poses a challenge for developers; particularly when they need help.
+Normally, when a fork of a major project ceases development, it's no big deal, but it poses a challenge for developers; particularly when they need help.
 Google something about "libav" and look for a StackOverflow answer.
-It's a Russian Roulette of whether the answer you're going to get is about "libav" or *"libav"*.[^1]
+It's a russian roulette of whether the answer you're going to get is about "libav" or *"libav"*.[^1]

 Another complicated part: the eager developer might run into is that the documentation of the actual libav is terse.
 It is so distilled, so crystallized, that it takes a lot of careful inference and/or luck to get the hang of.
 There's also quite a few structure-specific quirks.
 For example, `AVChannelLayout` is a member of a few different data structures, and is initialized with some predefined initializers.
 Unlike structures in libav initialized with predefined constants, though, it must be copied with a specific function, and uninitialized with another.[^2]